Treaty of Stupinigi: The return of sovereignty following the Treaty of Turin in 1860

 The Franco-Monegasque Treaty of 1861 reaffirmed the Princely Crown in the fullness of its sovereignty.
 The Principality was recognized as a "sovereign and independent State" by the French Ministry of Foreign Affairs in its notification of the new treaty to the foreign chancelleries.

 While the Sardinian government was willing to cede the rights of protectorate over Monaco to France, Napoleon III refused to impose a protectorate on the principality.
-Charles III, could only replaced the Treaty of Stupinigi with a “good neighbor policy” on November 9, 1865.
+Charles III could only replace the Treaty of Stupinigi with a "good neighbor policy" on November 9, 1865.
 The pact between the two states was to be in force for five years and was to be maintained by tacit agreement.